 How to make this work for you: Make sure that all of your social media pages are updated with your correct address, phone number, email, company name, and other key details.
 This information should be exactly the same across all of your social media profiles and should also match with details on your website.

-Don’t forget to update your Google My Business listing as well – we have entire posts dedicated to learning how to optimize your Google My Business page, so check those out if you’re interested!
+Don’t forget to update your Google Business Profile listing as well – we have entire posts dedicated to learning how to optimize your Google Business Profile page, so check those out if you’re interested!

 Social Media SEO Best Practices